Healthy Homes Assessment Pakipaki

 Pakipaki Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all Pakipaki and New Zealand rental homes where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement for all Pakipaki and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records to demonstrate conformance with each Healthy Homes Standard that apply or will be in force throughout the tenancy period of an apartment rental.
+• Property managers and landlords must keep records of their compliance with all Healthy Homes Standards that apply or will be applicable to your rental home.

-• Private landlords and property managers are required to make sure their rental properties conform with the Healthy Homes Standards within 90 days of any renewal, new or a change in Tenancy.
+• Property managers and private landlords are required to make sure their rental properties conform with the Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

 From 1 July 2023